 Application Preview (for curriculum providers)

 Impact on the Ecosystem

-The MLSC has invested more than $17.8 million in equipment and professional development funding in nearly 200 high schools, middle schools, and organizations throughout Massachusetts, and has leveraged more than $1 million in cash and in-kind matching funds from industry partners.
-More than 80 schools also received funding to support teacher professional development related to curriculum implementation and equipment training.
+The MLSC has invested more than $18 million in equipment and professional development funding in over 200 high schools and middle schools throughout Massachusetts, and has leveraged more than $1 million in cash and in-kind matching funds from industry partners.
+Nearly 90 schools also received funding to support teacher professional development related to curriculum implementation and equipment training.

 MLSC funding has served schools in 13 of the 14 Massachusetts counties and 25 of the 26 Gateway Cities.
 Moreover, more than half of students attending eligible schools have gained access to new equipment and nearly 30 percent of all Massachusetts public school students attend a school that has received an MLSC grant.

 Connect with us to Learn More